-Domestic monopolies used to be protected by lack of competition.
+Domestic monopolies used to be protected by a lack of competition.
 However, globalisation means that firms face greater competition from foreign firms.

 5. Increased investment

 Globalisation has also enabled increased levels of investment.
 It has made it easier for countries to attract short-term and long-term investment.
 Investment by multinational companies can play a big role in improving the economies of developing countries.

 Developing countries often struggle to compete with developed countries, therefore it is argued free trade benefits developed countries more.
 There is an infant industry argument which says industries in developing countries need protection from free trade to be able to develop.
 However, developing countries are often harmed by tariff protection Western economies have on agriculture.
 Paradox of Free Trade